 Payment Times and Practices Inquiry (April 2017)

-The Australian Small Business and Family Enterprise Ombudsman (ASBFEO), together with the Council of Small Business Australia, the Australian Institute of Credit Management, and in partnership with the Small Business Commissioners in New South Wales, Victoria, South Australia and Western Australia, conducted a self-initiated inquiry to examine payment times and practices in Australia.
+Former Australian Small Business and Family Enterprise Ombudsman Kate Carnell, together with the Council of Small Business Australia, the Australian Institute of Credit Management, and in partnership with the Small Business Commissioners in New South Wales, Victoria, South Australia and Western Australia, conducted a self-initiated inquiry to examine payment times and practices in Australia.

 Input was sought from state and territory governments and authorities, relevant stakeholder groups, and large and small businesses.

-In March 2017, a final report was provided to the former Minister for Small Business, the Hon Michael McCormack MP.
+In March 2017, the Payment Times and Practices Final Report (PDF 241KB) was provided to the former Minister for Small Business, the Hon Michael McCormack MP.

 The following working papers supported the report: